 The tool is called clockify.me, and it’s free.
 I always have it running in a separate window, or you can use the browser extension.

-Plus, it really helps to identify just how much time certain tasks take, which makes it a lot easier to identify candidate activities to outsource to someone like a VA.
+Plus, it helps to identify just how much time certain tasks take, making it a lot easier to identify candidate activities to outsource to someone like a VA.

 Abir Syed.
 CPA and Accounting Consultant, Upcounting.com.

 SkillShare Makes Learning Easy.Skillshare Is Our #1 Rated Learning Platform With Great Lessons On:

 ★★★★★ Creating: Photography, Film-Making, Music, Graphic Design & Coding